SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Experimental evaluation

-\paragraph{Experiment 10} Finally, we used another time series of neonatal mortality rates from the NMR dataset for the sixth and final survey experiment.
-This experiment addresses the problem of detection bias in detection evaluation.
-Method A and Method B produced a detection related to the event contained in the series.
-However, Method A and Method B detections differ regarding their distance to the event.
-Method A managed to correctly detect the time series event, while the detection of Method B came close before the event.
-Most specialists (10/13) agreed that Method A performed better since it produced, for all intents and purposes, a $TP$, presenting perfect Recall and perfect Precision.
-On the other hand, the evaluation of Method B depended solely on the incorporation of temporal tolerance.
+\paragraph{CQ 6} Finally, we used another time series of neonatal mortality rates from the NMR dataset for the sixth and final scenario.
+This scenario addresses the problem of detection bias in detection evaluation.
+Detector A and Detector B produced a detection related to the event contained in the series.
+However, Detector A and Detector B detections differ regarding their distance to the event.
+Detector A managed to correctly detect the time series event, while the detection of Detector B came close before the event.
+Most specialists (10/13) agreed that Detector A performed better since it produced, for all intents and purposes, a $TP$, presenting perfect recall and perfect Precision.
+On the other hand, the evaluation of Detector B depended solely on the incorporation of temporal tolerance.

-As metrics disagree with the recommendation, the F1 metric again corroborates with the specialists' opinion, being the winning response for Question 2.
-In particular, the SoftED F1 metric is the only approach that recommends Method A. The hard F1 metric cannot be computed for Method B, being incomparable.
+As metrics disagree with the recommendation, the F1 metric again corroborates with the specialists' opinion, being the winning response for Q2.
+In particular, the SoftED F1 metric is the only approach that recommends Detector A. The hard F1 metric cannot be computed for Detector B, being incomparable.
 The difference in metric values of SoftED is also greater than for the NAB score, increasing confidence in the recommendation.